gianbarreto3/maze-game/tasks.md

 - Create level 2 with walls
 - Create level 3 with more walls and bigger maze
 - Create level 4 with even more walls
+- Create level 5 with door and key
+- Refactor code to use classes
+- Add timer for each level
+  - If timer runs out, the player loses and the game over screen should appear.